SCBI-ForestGEO/Dendrobands/resources/field_forms/README.md

 4. In general, if a measurement is >6mm difference compared to the previous measurement, double check in field, then if need be write "check previous measure" in notes column.

+### Timing
+5. For intraannual timing, with two people it takes around 2.5-3 hours (1 person in north, 1 in south, ~150 trees).
+With one person, it can certainly get done within a day.

-5. For timing reference, the 2018 fall biannual (2018.14) survey took about 5 hours, with 7 people in 3 teams.
-The 2019 spring biannual (2019.01) was done in 9 hours with 2 teams of 2 people (1 half-day had only 2 people, the full day had all 4).
+6. The 2018 fall biannual (2018.14, 524 trees) survey took about 5 hours, with 7 people in 3 teams.
+The 2019 spring biannual (2019.01, 548 trees) was done in 9 hours with 2 teams of 2 people (1 half-day had only 2 people, one full day had all 4).
 With three teams, the areas are generally split up in this way:
 - One team in Areas 1, 6, 9
 - One team in Areas 2, 5, 8
 - One team in Areas 3, 4, 7

 ## Notes on printing new field_forms (after creating .xlsx files from Rscripts)